dstevensio/nodejs-class-intro/README.md

 Getting Started
 ---

 Clone this repository.
-We will begin in the master branch, and then when directed, switch to the next step's branch (they're named step1, step2, etc)
+We will begin in the app/start directory, and each step can be caught up by switching to stepN/ folder where N is the number of the step you are catching up to.

-Before switching branches, you'll want to either stash your changes (`git stash`) if there's something you want to keep, or do a `git reset --hard`
+If you do catch up by switching directories, remember to do npm install inside that directory before trying to run the app.